-Once the family’s safety has be assured (if this has been necessary) the following options may be recommended.
+Once the family’s safety has been assured (if this has been necessary) the following options may be recommended.

 Depending on the circumstances, it is typical for therapies to include both the child and parents.
 Family therapy looks to help the child form a bond with their parents and teach parents how they can aid the child’s recovery.
 Positive interaction through games and activities is encouraged.

 Play therapy is a helpful way to make learning fun and hold attention.
 Through play therapy, children can also learn important social skills they may lack.
 This approach is especially useful if children struggle to express themselves or are withdrawn.

 In some cases, individual counselling with the child may be recommended.
 The therapist may want to see the child’s behaviour when they are separated from their parents to monitor more accurately.
 Parents may be able to observe, out of sight.

 Parenting skills classes